 In the 1880s the Pulaski Land and Improvement Company built walls to make the Peak Creek channel straight by draining and filling the wetlands to the north of the railroad.
-This helped fuel commercial development.
+This helped fueled commercial development.
 In 1884 the Maple Shade Inn was constructed and in 1888 the NW passenger station.
 The location of these two bustling transportation centers helped attract businesses to the Commerce Street area which became the business center of the town.
 In 1896, the county seat was moved to the Town of Pulaski and construction of the courthouse brought new business activity to the present downtown area.
 Increase in employment opportunities resulted in the substantial growth of residential development.2

 The Town of Pulaski began to transition to a new industrial base with closure of industries such as Bertha Zinc Works, in 1910, Dora Furnace in 1920 and the Pulaski Iron Co. in the early 1930's.
 Around the 1930's, Pulaski was successful in attracting several textile operations to the community.
-Calfee Park was a Work Progress Administration (WPA) project which opened its first baseball game in 1935.2
+In 1935 Calfee Park opened for its first baseball game.
+It was a Work Progress Administration (WPA) project.2